crizstian/todoApp-Angular-2/readme.md

 #### Server

-- go to the server folder and check it's own readme
+- For more details, go to the server folder and check it's own readme

 #### Client

-- go to the client folder and check it's own readme
+- For more details, go to the client folder and check it's own readme

 #### E2E Tests with Protractor